Leosimetti/devops/CI.md

 ## Jenkins

-- Avoid running Docker inside Docker (dind)
+- Avoid running Docker inside Docker (if Jenkins is running in a container)

-> Use sockets to communicate with the host docker via the `docker.sock` file.
+> When a need to run pipelines arises - use sockets to communicate with the host docker via the `docker.sock` file.

+- Using Jenkins credentials to store sensitive information

+> Hiding sensitive information in credentials is a better approach than leaving it hardcoded.

+- Properly handling string interpolation of sensitive information

+> "${SECRET}" is visible in the logs, while '$SECRET' is hidden

+- Specifying a branch for stages

+> Using `when{ branch 'x'}` allows for stages to trigger only on specific branches

+- Using `dir()` in steps

+> This command allows for better indication of the current working folder than `cd`

 ## References